NaturalEssentialsInc/bulk-careers/jobs/production-associate.md

 * Finalize and package products for shipment.
 * Operate and maintain machinery and production line equipment.
 * Monitor the assembly line and remove faulty products.
-* Work on the production line and meet production targets.
+* Work on the production line with speed, efficiency, and a high degree of accuracy and meet production targets both individually, and as a team.
 * Report any issues to the supervisor on duty.
 * Perform other tasks as assigned.